How to Play the Basques’ Favorite Card Game Mus

 Almost every Basque club sponsors an annual mus tournament, which is sometimes the most popular event of the year.
 Some people enjoy the card game so much that they will join several clubs in order to play in multiple mus tournaments.

 The winners of the different club tournaments play against each other in an annual tournament sponsored by the North American Basque Organizations (NABO).
+It rotates to different U.S. Basque communities every year.

 The winner of the NABO mus tournament goes on to play in an international tournament that takes place in a different country every year.
 The countries that host tournaments besides the U.S. are France and Spain and several countries in South America.